 WPA-PAC Board of Directors

 Section 1.
 Composition.
-The WPA-PAC Board shall consist of five WPA members who are licensed pilots with current medicals.
-The Chair of the WPA-PAC shall be the Government Affairs Director from the WPA and shall serve as liaison between the WPA Board of Directors and the WPA-PAC BOD.
-The remaining four Members should be WPA members who are active and interested in federal/state legislation and political advocacy, with priority given to individuals who participate in WPA grassroots activities.
-Every effort shall be made to ensure that the WPA-PAC Board adequately represents the geographical assets throughout the State.
+The Board shall consist of five WPA members who are licensed pilots with current medicals.
+The Chair of the Board shall be the Government Affairs Director from the WPA and shall serve as liaison between the WPA Board of Directors and the Board.
+The remaining four Board Members should be WPA members who are active and interested in federal/state legislation and political advocacy, with priority given to individuals who participate in WPA grassroots activities.
+Every effort shall be made to ensure that the Board adequately represents the geographical assets throughout the State.

 Section 2.
 Duties.
 The Board shall supervise and control the affairs and funds of the WPA-PAC, establish and carry out all of its policies and activities.
 No member will be compensated.